rxhxm/Machine-Learning-for-Early-Power-Outage-Detection/README.md

 ## Introduction

 Welcome to the Power Outages Project!
 This website provides an overview of our project, aiming to make the findings accessible to a broad audience, including classmates, friends, family, recruiters, and random internet strangers.
-Here, we present the key elements of our analysis, focusing on understanding the leading indicators of power outages and exploring the potential to develop an early warning system.
-The dataset used for this project is the Power Outages dataset, which contains detailed information about various power outage events.
+This project focuses on understanding the leading indicators of power outages and exploring the potential to develop an early warning system.

 ## Project Question